J-81/GeneLab_Data_Processing-1/RNAseq/GL-DPPD-7101-D.md

 organism <- "organism_that_samples_were_derived_from"

-## Create a directory for the metadata and in that directory, download the *ISA.zip file for the study being analyzed, which is located in the GLDS repository under 'STUDY FILES' -> 'Study Metadata Files'
+## Create a directory for the metadata and in that directory, download the *ISA.zip file for the study being analyzed, which is located in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects) under 'STUDY FILES' -> 'Study Metadata Files'

 ## Define the location of the input data and where the ouput data will be printed to
 metadata_dir="/path/to/directory/containing/*ISA.zip/file"
-work_dir="/path/to/working/directory" ## Must contain organisms.csv file
+work_dir="/path/to/working/directory/where/script/is/executed/from" ## Must contain organisms.csv file
 counts_dir="/path/to/directory/containing/RSEM/counts/files"
 norm_output="/path/to/normalized/counts/output/directory"
 DGE_output="/path/to/DGE/output/directory"